ryanpizzuto/target.en/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md

   [Contact Customer Care](/help/cmp-resources-and-contact-information.md#reference_ACA3391A00EF467B87930A450050077C) for assistance.

+If you break down the "unspecified" row by the "Analytics for Target" dimension and it consists no activity ids, it means everything is classified properly.
+If activity ids are listed there, then it serves as an indication for a classification issue.

 >[!NOTE]
 >
 >Sometimes data displays correctly in reports, but then reverts back to "unspecified" because a new activity was added that hasn’t completed classification.
 Remember that it generally takes between 24 and 72 hours to classify reports after the first save.